MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/build-docs.md

 # Build docs
-> Run Jekyll against docs directory and publish to GH Pages
+> Run Jekyll against the docs directory and publish to GH Pages

 {% raw %}